 (f) Residence Classification of Members of Oregon Tribes

-(A) Students who are enrolled members of federally recognized tribes of Oregon or who are enrolled members of a federally recognized Native American tribe which had traditional and customary tribal boundaries that included parts of the state of Oregon or which had ceded or reserved lands within the state of Oregon shall be deemed eligible for programs administered by the Oregon Student Assistance Commission that are limited to Oregon residents, regardless of their state of residence.
+(A) Students who are enrolled members of federally recognized tribes of Oregon or who are enrolled members of a federally recognized Native American tribe which had traditional and customary tribal boundaries that included parts of the state of Oregon or which had ceded or reserved lands within the state of Oregon shall be deemed eligible for programs administered by the Higher Education Coordinating Commission that are limited to Oregon residents, regardless of their state of residence.

-(B) For purposes of this rule, the federally recognized tribes of Oregon are those recommended by the Oregon University System in OAR 580-010-0037 for purposes of assessing resident tuition:
+(B) For purposes of this rule, the federally recognized tribes of Oregon are those adopted by the Oregon public universities for purposes of assessing resident tuition:

 (i) Burns Paiute Tribe;

 (ii) Confederated Tribes of Coos, Lower Umpqua and Siuslaw;